-Another client of mine runs a multi-generational, family owned health care business in Arizona that has several divisions including nursing facility, residential care facility, home health services, and more.
-They have an aggressive growth plan that has seen the construction of new buildings and addition of new programs over the past few years.
+Another client of mine runs a multi-generational, family-owned health care business in Arizona that has several divisions including a nursing facility, residential care facility, home health services, and more.
+They have an aggressive growth plan that has seen the construction of new buildings and the addition of new programs over the past few years.
 That, too, of course, has required significant loans.

 You may have a good relationship with a local banker.
 Many business owners don’t realize that there are also financing and insurance groups that specialize in specific industries such as health care or automotive.
 For example, Bankers Healthcare Group are experts in providing financing for health care professionals.
 Whether you need funding for a new building or just plain old working capital, don’t sacrifice your growth due to lack of adequate financing.

 It’s a great idea to get a line of credit (L.O.C.) before you need it.
 If your business grows more slowly and you don’t need the L.O.C., no problem.
 But if you need the funds, they’re available when you need them.
 Many businesses have failed to grow or failed altogether due to inadequate capitalization.